“But we’re fine with a basement apartment and the price is so low, what do you mean my return is limited?”

 1. Low floor apartments, meaning the 2nd floor or lower Basement, ground, 1st and 2nd floor apartments qualify as low floor.
 You will see pretty substantial price reductions for these floors, as some of the characteristics of these apartments are ones that will be a bit tricky to convince an incoming buyer of.
 That list includes: street noise, little to no natural light, low ceilings, questions of safety being located at street level, and proximity to the building’s trash receptacles if the unit is front facing ground floor.

 2. Very little to no light in the apartment If a unit is a low floor or facing another building/large structure, there is nothing you can physically do to improve the natural light situation.
 Light is an “intangible amenity” people pay for and units without light reflect that reduction in the price tag.
-Most people request some level of light and I’ve personally seen lack of natural light be a deal breaker for many.
+Most people request some level of light and I’ve personally seen lack of natural light be a deal breaker for many regardless of price point.

-3. A high floor walk up So while many New Yorkers are in some semblance of shape due to how much we walk and we’ve all rented 4th/5th floor apartments during our time here, high floor walk up as a purchase are just not for everyone.
-Many of the best locations in the city have walk-up, tenement style buildings only, which people do understand.
+3. A high floor walk up So while many New Yorkers are in some semblance of shape due to how much we walk and the majority of us have rented 4th/5th floor apartments, high floor walk up as a purchase are just not for everyone.
+Sometimes it’s unavoidable, as many of the best locations in the city have walk-up, tenement style buildings.
 But for people with children, strollers, or health problems, walk-ups are off the list.
 This isn’t hugely limiting as to what size buyer pool you have when you go to resell, but it is just something to consider when looking at the full picture of your investment.
-Walk-ups do mean lower maintenance costs though (think – no carrying costs for elevators and doormen) so a lot of people are willing to trek up a few flights for a lower carrying cost and also the added light.
+Walk-ups do mean lower maintenance costs though (think – no carrying costs for elevators and doormen) so a lot of people are willing to trek up a few flights for a lower carrying cost and also the addition light from being on the 3rd floor or higher.

 4. A high maintenance Before you buy into a property with a super high maintenance, you should thoughtfully consider what you’re inheriting.
 Some sellers try to offset the high maintenance by offering a lower price (which you would reciprocally have to do if you bought into the building as well) because maintenance fees rarely go down.
 If it’s a coop – even if the underlying mortgage gets paid off – rising costs of doormen salaries, utilities to run the building, property taxes, etc. will keep that monthly cost stable, if not rising.
 Keep in mind, most potential buyers have restrictions on how much they can afford monthly.
 On top of their mortgage payments, these high monthlies will also make the debt-to-income ratio and post closing liquidity qualifications required by coop boards more intangible to some.